VR-25/acc/README.md

 coolDown=50/10 # Charge/pause ratio (in seconds) -- reduces battery temperature and voltage induced stress by periodically pausing charging.
 This can be disabled with a null value or a preceding hashtag.
 If charging is too slow, turn this off or change the charge/pause ratio.
 Disabling this nullifies <coolDown capacity> and <lower temperature> values -- leaving only a temperature limit with a cooling timeout.

 temp=400-450_90 # <coolDown-pauseCharging_wait> -- <wait> is interpreted in seconds and it allows battery temperature to drop below <pauseCharging>.
 By default, temperature values are interpreted in <degrees Celsius times 10>.
-To disable temperature control entirely, set absurdly high values (e.g., temp=900-950_90).
+To disable temperature control entirely, set absurdly high temperature values (e.g., temp=900-950_90).

 verbose=false # Alpha and Beta versions will generate verbose whether or not this is enabled.